SPUR-TECH/Any-And-All/README.md

 ![Shopping bag](documentation/readme/any-and-all-bag-page.jpg)

-## which also collapses down for smaller screens sizes like all the other pages
+## which also collapses down for smaller screens sizes like all the other pages.

 ![Shopping bag collapsed](documentation/readme/any-and-all-shoppingbag-collapsed1.jpg)